GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/3.0/en.md

 Custom endpoint "Bulk mutations" (alongside its schema configuration with the same name) is created by default when installing the plugin.

 This custom endpoint is useful for executing CRUD operations in bulk, such as for persisted queries "Duplicate posts" and "Import posts from CSV".

+### Removed predefined custom endpoint "Nested mutations + Entity as mutation payload type" ([#2720](https://github.com/GatoGraphQL/GatoGraphQL/pull/2720))

+Since adding predefined custom endpoint "Bulk mutations", the predefined custom endpoint "Nested mutations + Entity as mutation payload type" became unnecessary, so it's been removed.

+Similarly, its schema configuration "Nested mutations + Entity as mutation payload type" has also been removed.

+(This is not a breaking change, because these items will simply not be installed anymore; If you have them already installed, they will not get deleted.)

 ## Fixed